AromaKitsune/aromakitsune.github.io/index.md

   Windows XAML Styles</a> - Custom XAML styles for Windows 11 apps

 - <a href="https://github.com/AromaKitsune/My-Windhawk-Mods" target="_blank">
-  Windhawk Mods</a> - Windhawk mods for tweaking behaviours and UI of Microsoft Windows and apps
+  Windhawk Mods</a> - Windhawk mods for tweaking the behaviours and UI of Microsoft Windows and various apps

 - <a href="https://github.com/AromaKitsune/Firefox-CSS" target="_blank">
   Firefox CSS</a> - Firefox UI customisations